wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 * <strong>Rehost (migration)</strong> ("lift-and-shift") to rehost with little code changes, to minimize application downtime.

+Modernizaton:

-* <strong>Refactor (modernization)</strong> - transform existing apps with minimal code change to <a target="_blank" href="https://docs.microsoft.com/en-us/Azure/containers/">use Docker and Kubernetes</a>, robust <a target="_blank" href="https://docs.microsoft.com/en-us/Azure/containers/">logging</a>, "elastic" <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/app-service-autoscale-rules/">auto-scaling</a> in & out, etc.
+* <strong>Refactor</strong> - transform existing apps with minimal code change to <a target="_blank" href="https://docs.microsoft.com/en-us/Azure/containers/">use Docker and Kubernetes</a>, robust <a target="_blank" href="https://docs.microsoft.com/en-us/Azure/containers/">logging</a>, "elastic" <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/app-service-autoscale-rules/">auto-scaling</a> in & out, etc.

-* <strong>Rearchitect (modernization)</strong> - isolate  application functionalities into separate <strong>microservices</strong> that can be independently deployed, tested, scaled up or down, and managed.
+* <strong>Rearchitect</strong> - isolate  application functionalities into separate <strong>microservices</strong> that can be independently deployed, tested, scaled up or down, and managed.

-* <strong>Rebuild (modernization)</strong> - reconstruct existing app on a new PaaS platform.
+* <strong>Rebuild</strong> - reconstruct existing app on a new PaaS platform.

-* <strong>Replace (modernization)</strong> - retire existing on-premises application and rewriting functionality under a new architecture such as a Serverless or SaaS ("cloud native") application.
+* <strong>Replace</strong> - retire existing on-premises application and rewriting functionality under a new architecture such as a Serverless or SaaS ("cloud native") application.

 ## Individuals must pick a single cloud?